Designing High-End Luxury Websites (UX, Visual Identity & Brand Experience)

 This experience is shaped through interaction.

 Every interaction, whether it is scrolling, clicking, or hovering, contributes to how the brand is perceived.
-These interactions must feel intentional and refined.
+These interactions must feel intentional and refined, aligned with interaction design.

 For example, hover effects can reveal additional information in a subtle way.
 Scroll-based animations can guide the user through a narrative.
 Micro-interactions can provide feedback without being intrusive.

 Performance is another critical factor.
-Luxury websites must load quickly and operate smoothly.
-Delays or glitches can disrupt the experience and weaken perception.
+Luxury websites must load quickly and operate smoothly, supported by technical SEO.

 The objective is to create an environment where the user feels engaged.